openstack/nova-specs/specs/template.rst

 https://blueprints.launchpad.net/nova/+spec/example

 Introduction paragraph -- why are we doing anything?
 A single paragraph of prose that operators can understand.
+The title and this first paragraph should be used as the subject line and body of the commit message respectively.

 Some notes about using this template: